Overview

 Task Guardrails

 Task guardrails provide a way to validate and transform task outputs before they are passed to the next task.
-This feature helps ensure data quality and provides efeedback to agents when their output doesn’t meet specific criteria.
+This feature helps ensure data quality and provides feedback to agents when their output doesn’t meet specific criteria.
+Guardrails are implemented as Python functions that contain custom validation logic, giving you complete control over the validation process and ensuring reliable, deterministic results.Function-Based Guardrails

-To add a guardrail to a task, provide a validation function through the guardrail
+To add a function-based guardrail to a task, provide a validation function through theguardrail

 parameter: